Memento logo Deepfake Caricatures

 Paper thumbnail

-• Camilo Fosco*, Emilie Josephs*, Alex Andonian, Allen Lee, Xi Wang, Aude Oliva
+• Camilo Fosco*, Emilie Josephs*, Alex Andonian, Aude Oliva

 Deepfake Caricatures: Amplifying attention to artifacts increases deepfake detection by humans and machines